 On the Kentucky Bourbon Trail

 Does the above picture look familiar?
 You would be forgiven to think that it was a scene taken in Ireland!
 But this is in fact, the Kentucky Bourbon Trail!
-Kentucky is the largest producer of the world’s supply of Bourbon and our travel expert Adrienne was lucky enough to visit this part of the world recently.
+Kentucky is the largest producer of the world’s supply of Bourbon and our travel expert Amanda was lucky enough to visit this part of the world.

 Meet Carla Carlton AKA known as ‘The Bourbon Babe’.
 Carla blogs about the bourbon industry in Kentucky and leads readers along the Kentucky backroads and city streets to hear the stories of some of the colourful family characters who craft bourbon by hand.
 It’s a virtual journey along the Kentucky Bourbon Trail, the ‘Napa Valley of whiskey’, which recorded more than a million visits last year.

 Through scores of interviews with master distillers, visits to distilleries and tasting of the finest bourbons, Carla provides an up-close look at how bourbon is made, how the industry was built, and how the close-knit families of bourbon crafters continue to grow a multibillion-dollar global industry while staying true to their Kentucky roots.

 Carla comes by her taste for whiskey honestly: Her grandmother worked the bottling line at Seagram’s in Louisville in the late 1930s, and her grandfather grew his own mint for his yearly Derby Day julep.
 Her personal bourbon collection tops 100 bottles.
 Carla lives in Louisville with her husband, Chad, and their children, Harper and Clay, who know way more about bourbon than they probably should.